Awww… Tunisian crochet. It’s my absolute favorite needlework method.

 This is the same exact stitch as the Simple Stitch except it’s worked from the back of the work instead of the front.
-It’s the one of the best weapons in your arsenal for combating the curl.
+It’s one of the best weapons in your arsenal for combating the curl.

 Check out the video tutorial below or go directly to the in-depth Tunisian Reverse Stitch guide.